13 Top-Rated Things to Do in Flagstaff, AZ

 Where to Stay in Flagstaff for Sightseeing

 - A longtime favorite hotel in Flagstaff, the Little America Hotel has recently undergone huge renovations, which have transformed this 1970s hotel into a modern and sophisticated lodge.
 Rooms are spacious and thoughtfully decorated, and the lobby and common areas have been redesigned using wood and natural tones that make for inviting spaces to gather.

-- If you are here for skiing, the Ski Lift Lodge & Cabins frequently offers some very good deals and is located right near the road up to Arizona Snowbowl.
+- If you are here for skiing, the Basecamp at Snowbowl, formerly known as the Ski Lift and Cabins, frequently offers some very good deals and is located right near the road up to Arizona Snowbowl.
 If you don't mind staying a short distance out of town, this can also be a good option if you are looking to save some money on accommodation.

 Explore the Best Places to Visit near Flagstaff

-- Sedona: Don't miss an opportunity to see Sedona, just a short and scenic drive through Oak Creek Canyon away.
-If you only have a half day to tour the town, have a look at our Top-Rated Attractions in Sedona article for ideas.
+Sedona: Don't miss an opportunity to see Sedona, just a short and scenic drive through Oak Creek Canyon away.
+If you only have a half day to tour the town, have a look at our top-rated attractions in Sedona article for ideas.

-- Arizona's Best: For inspirational ideas for traveling around the state, see our Top-Rated Attractions and Best Places to Visit in Arizona and our Best Hikes in Arizona articles.
+Arizona's Best: For inspirational ideas for traveling around the state, see our Top-Rated Attractions and Best Places to Visit in Arizona and our Best Hikes in Arizona articles.
 Most visitors to the state will be stopping in at, or transiting through, one of the two main cities.
 If so, see our features on things to do in Phoenix and Tucson.